 In off-grid power systems, an inverter is often used to convert the battery power (DC) into mains power (AC).
 Inverters are highly convenient, as they allow the use of most mains powered devices or appliances.
 However they come at a cost - the inverter's conversion and standby losses add up.
 Having a large inverter on stand-by all night, just in-case someone may want to turn on a light, is very inefficient.

 On smaller buildings, devices which have longer running times such as fridges, freezers and lighting are often directly powered from DC.
 This eliminates the inverter's standby and conversion losses, which equates to a smaller, less costly power system.

-As alternatives we would suggest gas or solid fuel for cooking and solar water heating panels for hot water.
-A solar oven is worth considering in hot sunny climates, likewise an evaporative fridge.
 Clothes dryers can be avoided by careful design of the building and is rarely a problem in hot climates.
-If you really need a large screen TV, compare the latest LED based screens and keep an eye on the increasing choice of low power LED projectors.
+If you really need a large screen TV, compare the latest LED based screens and look into low power LED projectors.